Nocktu/search-sample-text-php/README.md

 <b>Output:</b> "wherefore"

-Explanation: The letter "e" is repeated three times in the word "wherefore"--

-and this is more than any other letter is repeated in any other word!
+Explanation: The letter "e" is repeated three times in the word "wherefore" and this is more than any other letter is repeated in any other word!

 <h2>Example B: </h2>